Oral & Maxillofacial Surgery Residency Academics Information

 During the fifth year, you will serve as senior assistant in oral and maxillofacial surgery where you will be provided with increasing latitude for independent action that is commensurate with your knowledge and skills.

 During the sixth chief resident year, all aspects of oral and maxillofacial surgery are performed and you are responsible for running the oral and maxillofacial surgery hospital service.
 This year is divided between the University Hospital and the School of Dentistry Oral & Maxillofacial Surgery Practice.

-When on the OMS service, residents spend time in both the School of Dentistry OMS outpatient clinic and the University Hospital.
+When on the OMS service, residents spend time in both the School of Dentistry Oral & Maxillofacial Surgery outpatient practice and University Hospital.
 The surgery suite is a fully equipped outpatient operating facility with general anesthesia capabilities in all rooms.
 Residents participate in an extensive number and variety of cases that are beyond the capability of undergraduate dental students.
 These cases include, but are not necessarily limited to, impactions, biopsies, other dentoalveolar procedures and benign oral lesions, dental implants, scar revisions, osteotomies and fractures.
 It also provides an opportunity for clinical teaching experience with dental students and other dental specialties.

 The department has an orthodontist who is actively involved in clinical practice and resident training.
 Residents work closely with the orthodontist in screening and preoperative evaluations of orthognathic patients as well as during postoperative care.